LukeEmmet/GeminiLUACH/README.md

 * Graphical clients
 * Search engines

-The GMI text format includes the following key features only
+The GMI text format is line oriented and includes the following key features only

 * text
 * links (prefixed =>)
+* preformatted text (blocked out like markdown with ```)
 * (optional) headings 1-3 (prefixed # to ###)
 * (optional) bulleted list, single level (prefixed *)